FREQUENTLY ASKED QUESTIONS

 Q: What can I do about the high cost of shipping?
 Anything at all?

-A: No, not really.
-Buy sooner rather then later as prices will never be this low again (on anything).
+A: Buy sooner rather then later as prices will never be this low again (on anything).
 We have a saying that's proven true for over seventeen years we've been in business.
 "It won't be any cheaper then it is today".
 Shipping costs are just going to get worse, a lot worse.
 Food is a great investment right now because it's cheap and the shipping is still affordable.
 But in ten years, what will food cost?
 What will shipping costs be?
 We only know for certain that both food and shipping will be much higher.
 With food that can last 30 years then, it makes good sense to buy today while it is still affordable.

 What most people don't know is how dependent modern agriculture is on oil (and it's price).
 All modern agriculture requires huge quantities of oil to grow (and products made from natural gas too, such as fertilizers, pesticides and insecticides) and to be processed (tractors, harvesters, trucks, shipment, distribution and factory plants).
 Without oil, there simply will be no food for over 85% of the world's population.
 The U.S. is eventually looking at massive starvation because of this problem, every nation on Earth is.